Satyaki233/Satyaki233/README.md

 - 👋 Hi, I’m Satyaki De Sarkar
-- 👀 I’m interested in Cloud Computing and Artificial Intelligence
+- 👀 I’m interested in Data Engineering, Backend Development and Artificial Intelligence
-- 🌱 I’m currently learning App Devlopment, Kubernetes
+- 🌱 I’m currently working as a Software Engineer @VUCS pvt ltd
-- 💞️ I’m looking to collaborate on Argumented Reality Using Android
+- 💞️ I’m looking to collaborate on creating a custom ETL for large data processing.
 - 📫 How to reach me satyakidesarkar2017@gmail.com
 - ✨ My Linked in Profile https://www.linkedin.com/in/satyaki-de-sarkar/